+There are several options.
+First, consider TA4610, TA4611, TA4631.
 Permabond TA46XX Series structural acrylic adhesives form very strong water-resistant bonds to acetal.

-If water resistance is not required, Permabond polyolefin primer used in conjunction with cyanoacrylate adhesives is a good option.
+Of course, if water resistance is not required, Permabond polyolefin primer used in conjunction with cyanoacrylate adhesives is a good option.

 Due to the high-temperature resistance of acetal, epoxies such as Permabond ES5748 can be considered.
 To bond acetal, cure the ES5748 at the low-temperature end of the cure schedule.

 Another option is 2 part polyurethanes.
-Two-component polyurethanes offer some degree of adhesion to acetal so they may be considered for limited stress joints or potting.
+Two-component polyurethanes offer some degree of adhesion to acetal, so they may be considered for limited-stress joints or potting.

-To determine the best specific adhesive to bond acetal in your application, please provide some detail to our technical team and we will get back to you with a recommendation.
+To determine the best specific adhesive to bond acetal in your application, please provide some detail to our technical team, and we will get back to you with a recommendation.

 1. Since, as I’ve said, acetal has a high surface slip lubricity, it is a good idea to grit blast or use wire wool, red Scotch-Brite or grit paper, or emery clothed to help provide better adhesive keying.